The Four Moves Of Being Heard

 Speaker: Yes, you got it.
 Thank you.

-More back-and-forth in this manner keeps the focus on deepening and clarifying the speaker’s concerns.
+More back-and-forth in this manner focuses on deepening and clarifying the speaker’s concerns.
 Using the Four Moves Of Being Heard often opens up new understandings that were unknown or not understood.
 This can give each person more options to be successful in their agreements and interactions.
-This also helps the Speaker become clearer about what is really bothering them in a very SPECIFIC way.
-This allows for the actual problem to be fully defined and addressed in a way that will actually be better for everyone.
+This also helps the Speaker clarify what is bothering them in a very SPECIFIC way.
+This allows for the actual problem to be fully defined and addressed in a way that will be better for everyone.

-Of course, pressure is on the Listener to stay in a clear listening mode, not interrupting, not imploring any of the Four Horsemen, and genuinely seeking to understand the whole of what the Speaker is trying to say.
-It helps to give the Speaker some grace to be unclear, and they will eventually find what they want to express.
-Not always easy.
-Not always simple.
-But possible.
+Of course, the listener is pressured to stay in a transparent listening mode, not interrupting or imploring any of the four, finely seeking to understand what the speaker is trying to say.
+It helps to give the Speaker some grace to be unclear, and they will eventually want to express themselves.
+It's only sometimes horse riders or straightforward, but finding what is easy and possible.

-And then, if the Listener has more to say about their feelings, their experience or their concern from their point of view, they can have a turn with the Speaker becoming the Listener and the Listener becoming the Speaker.
+And then, if the Listener has more to say about their feelings, experiences, or concerns, they can have a turn, with the Speaker becoming the Listener and the Listener becoming the Speaker.

 To learn this will require some structured practice.
-Once you get the hang of it, you will find yourself dropping into these patterns of Speaking and Listening in a more natural way.
-At first it will be awkward.
-Soon, it will be valued and feel natural, because you can find new doorways through hard problems that feel and work better.
-The perpetual disagreements about laundry, dishes, cleaning, money, and so forth, will be managed better as these challenges occur.
-Being aware of what is really happening and what you and others are really feeling will make Speaking and Listening easier and more productive.
+Once you get the hang of it, you will naturally drop into these Speaking and Listening patterns.
+At first, it will be awkward.
+Soon, it will feel valued and natural because you can find new doorways through complex problems that feel and work better.
+The perpetual disagreements about laundry, dishes, cleaning, money, and so forth will be managed better as these challenges occur.
+Awareness of what is happening and what you and others feel will make Speaking and Listening easier and more productive.

-And, when it become more natural and you get stuck, you can always go back temporarily to a more structured back-and-forth of the 4 Moves Of Being Heard.
-Each person will need to find their own unique ways of working with the 4 Moves.
-You can change the wording, you can change whatever you need to make it your own, as long as the Speaker feels understood, and the Listener gets a turn to be the Speaker when needed.
+And, when it becomes more natural, and you get stuck, you can always go back temporarily to a more structured back-and-forth of the 4 Moves Of Being Heard.
+Each person must find their unique ways of working with the 4 Moves.
+You can change the wording and do whatever you need to make it your own, as long as the Speaker feels understood and the Listener gets a turn to be the Speaker when required.

 4+Moves+Of+Being+Heard.png